SickMyDuckInc/SickMyDuckInc.github.io/README.md

 To design, I often use Photoshop, Blender and 3dsMax.
 Experience on Unity and Unreal Engine as Game Engines.
 Contact me: <pepest97@gmail.com>

 ### Jesús Tellez
--Videogame developer.
+- Videogame developer.
 I am focused in programming and virtual reality development.
--Experienced in web development.
+- Experienced in web development.
 I've used HTML5, PHP, CSS, Javascript and Jquery.
--Experienced in several game engines, especially Unity and Unreal Engine.
+- Experienced in several game engines, especially Unity and Unreal Engine.
--Experienced in programming in several languages, such as Java, C++, C# and others.
+- Experienced in programming in several languages, such as Java, C++, C# and others.
 Contact: jetese2@gmail.com

 ## Support or Contact